MrLoh/thesis-davidson/manuscript.md

 >
 > "An important feature of a learning machine is that its teacher will often be very largely ignorant of quite what is going on inside, although he may still be able to some extent to predict his pupil's behaviour. [...]
 This is in clear contrast with normal procedure when using a machine to do computations : one's object is then to have a clear mental picture of the state of the machine at each moment in the computation. [...]
 Processes that are learnt do not produce a hundred per cent certainty of result; if they did they could not be unlearnt." [@Turing:1950cm, p.
 458-459]

 This description is very much how modern statistical Machine Learning algorithms work.
-They consist of an algorithm that describes a mathematical model which is trained with human-annotate data (for example, a grammar analysis of sentences) and are then able to perform their task on similar data.
+They consist of an algorithm that describes a mathematical model which is trained with human-annotated data (for example, a grammar analysis of sentences) and are then able to perform their task on similar data.
 [See @Schubert:2015cl for an overview about approaches to Natural Language Processing; and @Jurafsky:2015uu for a more technical introduction.]
 As Turing mentions, this is a paradigm shift from classical algorithms which have results that are clearly defined by the programmer and predictable independent of any training data.
 We might add a fourth core claim:

 4. Turing believes that the approach to device intelligent computers must be based on learning algorithms that are trained and do not behave predictable in a classic sense.